RaresC21/RaresC21.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "End-to-end learning via constraint-enforcing approximators for linear programs with applications to supply chains"
+title: "End-to-End Learning for Optimization via Constraint-Enforcing Approximators"
 collection: publications
 permalink: /papers/End-to-end-learning-ProjectNet
 excerpt: 'We present a novel appoach in joint prediction and optimization by introducing a neural network architecture (ProjectNet) capable of approximately solving optimization problems.'